sdarji32/JavaProjects/Medication-Reminder/MedicationReminder.md

 the time and data to provide reminder insights for the user.

 ## Objective
+The objective of this project is to give a interface for the user to log which medications they are currently taking at the time.
+They will also be able to store the daily time or schedule for the given medication.

 ## Market Research

 ### My PillBox:
 - This android app has the ability for the user to set the name, amount and type of medication that they have to take.
 - Also the app allows any note from the doctor that the user should follow when taking the medication.